 at sea from the US Navy's Spruance class destroyer USS Briscoe.

-Jr. never served in the US military, nor in any Federal civil service capacity
+junior Kennedy never served in the US military, nor in any Federal civil

-has been for a good many years beginning with patriarch Joseph P. Kennedy Sr.
+connected; and has been for a good many years beginning with patriarch Joseph

-That just goes to show that there's undue advantages to being connected in this
+P. Kennedy Sr. That just goes to show that there's undue advantages to being connected

 under his son Joseph's auspices, Jacob's was the most grandiose funeral of any